 The Company's revenues are dependent on the continued operation of its facilities and its customers.
 The operation of manufacturing plants involves many risks, including the failure or substandard performance of equipment, natural disasters, suspension of operations and new governmental statutes, regulations, guidelines and policies.
+The total loss of certain of our manufacturing plants could have a significant financial impact on the affected business segment, particularly where the plant represents a single or significant source of supply.
 The operations of the Company and its customers are also subject to various hazards incidental to the production, use, handling, processing, storage and transportation of certain hazardous materials.
 These hazards can cause personal injury, severe damage to and destruction of property and equipment and environmental damage.
 Furthermore, the Company may become subject to claims with respect to workplace exposure, workers' compensation and other matters.
 The Company's pharmaceutical and specialty food product operations are subject to stringent federal, state, provincial and local health, food and drug regulations and controls, and may be impacted by consumer product liability claims and the possible unavailability and/or expense of liability insurance.
 The Company prints information on its labels and containers that, if incorrect, could give rise to product liability claims.
 A determination by applicable regulatory authorities that any of the Company's facilities are not in compliance with any such regulations or controls in any material respect may have a material adverse effect on the Company.
 A successful product liability claim (or a series of claims) against the Company in excess of its insurance coverage could have a material adverse effect on the business, financial condition and results of operations of the Company.
 There can be no assurance as to the actual amount of these liabilities or the timing thereof.
 The occurrence of material operational problems, including, but not limited to, the above events, could have a material adverse effect on the business, financial condition and results of operations of the Company.